RashedRifat/AndroidDevelopmentPractice/README.md

 **!Droid CafeV2:** A fun app with clickable images to show orders at a virtual cafe.
 Experimented with clickable images and used intents to relay messages and parse strings at runtime.

+DialogForAlert: First foray into creating dialog alerts.
+Will implement these methods into Droid CafeV2.